mungg/FABLES/README.md

 | **Min**            | 49,762                | 172                   | 6                  | 2                         | 5                          | 6                          |

-Number of tokens across books and annotations; based on `tiktoken` tokenizer. [https://github.com/openai/tiktoken](https://github.com/openai/tiktoken)
+Number of tokens across books and annotations (`v1`); based on [`tiktoken`](https://github.com/openai/tiktoken) tokenizer.

 Please note that the full source texts, being copyrighted, are not included in our release.
 However, we provide a list of the books for purchase, facilitating further investigation into summary accuracy and claim verification.

 ## Disclaimer